steadylearner/Python-Blog/posts/Rust/How to use Docker with Rust.md

 <br />

-## 1. Modify the Rust project to dockerize
+## 1. Target 0.0.0.0: to use your project with Docker

 This is maybe the simplest but most important part to save your time.
 Verify your server side code.
 In server/actix/src/main.rs of [React Rust], you can see the code similar to this.